Codescholah/info2180-lab1/README.md

 ﻿# INFO2180 Lab 1

-This is Lab 1 for Your Name
+This is Lab 1 for Geo Boland

 ## Branching